NAVINKUMAR24901075/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 # RESULT:

-Thus SISO Shift Register is implemented using verilog and validated using their waveform.
+Thus SISO Shift Register is implemented using verilog and validated using their waveform and verified successfully